kdev307/kdev307/README.md

 - An engineer driven by **curiosity**, **exploring systems**, **learning continuously**, and **contributing** through what I build.
 - I'm interested in technology, software, problem-solving, and the process of turning an idea into something real.
-- Focussed on front-end, but explores too.
+- Front-end focused, always exploring.
-- <b>Open to Contribute & Grow</b>
+- <b>Open to contributing, learning, and growing.</b>

 ## 💻 Toolbox